vishrahulgit/exceladdin/Fave_Addin_ReadMe.txt

 High Security
   • Protect
   • Unprotect
-Select Cells Convert to Number
+Convert to Number
-  •
+  • Select Cells Convert to Number
 All Sheets on A1 Cell
   •
 Remove Formula